 Header and Footer

-contact information: name, email, phone
+📞 Contact information: name, email, phone

 The contact information are important since they appear on every page to make sure contacting you is as easy and accessible as possible.
 Additionally you could add at least one important link like your home or LinkedIn page if it improves your visibility.
-Adding the page number is just form to keep things in order.

 This is our official introduction so repetition to the header can occur.
 Furthermore we can use this part to add additional links to our profile.
 Providing an address is especially on a more remote application not as important but it can play a vital role for freelancers.
 Living in the same city or country nearby to your future employer also means you can start early and don't need as much time and effort to travel and adapt.